2026 Synod Assembly

 - Persons serving a Synod Authorized Ministry Site of this synod during Assembly.
 (SAMs are in addition to the lay numbers below.)

-*The number of lay voting members to which each congregation is entitled shall be determined according to the guidelines set forth below.
+*The number of lay voting members to which each congregation is allotted shall be determined according to the guidelines set forth below.
 Congregations shall use the numerical data reported on their 2024 Congregational Report for this purpose.
-Congregations shall ensure equitable representation between male and female voting members, to the best of their ability.
-For example, three voting members shall include at least one male and one female member.
+Congregations shall attempt to ensure equitable representation between male and female voting members, to the best of their ability.

 - A youth voting member is defined as an individual who will be under 18 years of age on May 31, 2026.